Skip to content

 Trace OnPacket Capture is running

-Buffer sizeSize of the capture buffer, 2048 KB in the Sophos documentation
+Buffer sizeSize of the capture buffer, 2048 KB in Sophos documentation

-When the buffer is full, capturing stops automatically.
-One must then use Clear before another meaningful capture can be recorded.
-This is why a tight filter is important.
+If the buffer is full, the capture stops automatically.
+You must then clear it with Clear before recording again sensibly.
+Therefore, a narrow filter is important.

-In the filter settings, one can also specify how many bytes per packet are captured.
-Header information is enough for many first analyses.
-If more payload data is required, more bytes must be captured, but privacy and buffer size should be kept in mind.
+In the filter settings, you can also specify how many bytes per packet are captured.
+For many initial analyses, header information is sufficient.
+If more payload data is needed, you must capture more bytes, but keep data protection and buffer size in mind.

 Packet Capture shows many fields.
-In practice, these are particularly important:
+These are particularly important in practice:

 FieldMeaning